networknt/light-doc/content/en/tutorial/kafka-sidecar/kafka-streams.md

 cp ~/networknt/light-example-4j/kafka-sidecar/kafka-streams-dsl/target/original-word-count-1.0.0.jar ./streamsjar
 ```

+Note that the original jar is used as the Kafka-sidecar will provide all the dependencies.
 Now, we can start the kafka-sidecar with the following docker-compose.

 ```
 cd ~/networknt/kafka-sidecar